ServeMotor/audiologiks_kaiwa/index.md

 Questions to ask when planning to start a Service Management team
 ### Why are you thinking of implementing a Service Management function?

+To improve the handling, prevention, and reporting of IT incidents so as the reduce costs to the organization.

 ### What are the goals of implementing or Starting Service Management
 ### What services will be in scope of a Service Management function?